Gary Stefan Interview

-How many hockey players can say that they know Wayne Gretzky, not only that but that they played together in the same hockey team, the Brantford Nadrofsky Steelers and also shared a “back yard ice rink” at home in Brantford Ontario.
+How many hockey players can say that they know Wayne Gretzky?
+Not only that but that they played together in the same hockey team, the Brantford Nadrofsky Steelers.
+They also shared a “back yard ice rink” at home in Brantford Ontario.

-After finishing college in 1980 Gary came to the UK to work in his aunts sports shop in Knightsbridge, knowing his love for hockey his aunt managed to secure the interest of both the Richmond Flyers and Streatham Redskins Ice Hockey teams.
+After finishing college in 1980 Gary came to the UK to work in his aunts sports shop in Knightsbridge.

-So Gary joined the Flyers simply because it was easier to get to Richmond than it was to get to Streatham, even though the Richmond rink wasn’t quite up to the quality of the Canadian rinks back home in Ontario.
+Gary chose the Flyers simply because it was easier to get to Richmond than it was to get to Streatham.

-The Redskins were a very good team back in the early to mid 80’s with a rich history, a great tradition and quite a bit of success and a thriving junior development system.
+The Redskins were a very good team back in the early to early to mid 80’s.
+They had a rich history, a great tradition, quite a bit of success and a thriving junior development system.